Chart Color Schemes

 Household Composition

-Coopers Plains features high concentrations of group households, with a median household size of 2.6 people
+Coopers Plains features high concentrations of group households, with a fairly typical median household size

-Family households compose 65.1% of all households, including 26.1% couples with children, 26.0% couples without children, and 10.6% single parent families.
+Family households constitute 65.1% of all households, including 26.1% couples with children, 26.0% couples without children, and 10.6% single parent families.
 Non-family households account for the remaining 34.9%, with lone person households at 25.4% and group households comprising 9.4%.
-The median household size is 2.6 people.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households